3 Awesome Benefits of Journaling

 Yes, they are kind of the same.
 But a diary is a more straightforward account of your day.
 You’re documenting what happened.

 You went to a movie.
 You worked out.
-You visited with an old friend.
+The, you visited with an old friend.
 It’s basic activity.

 But a journal, that has the magic.
 It’s where you really dig deep and let feelings and emotions flow onto the page.

 What made you giddy?
 What made you sad?
-What made you mad?
+Write about the things that make you mad.

 And then you can explore whey these things made you giddy, sad, or mad.
 Maybe you won’t even know why you felt these feelings until you start writing.
 It might take lots of writing to figure things out.